 HomePod mini is priced at $99 and it is available for purchase from the online Apple Store and Apple retail locations following its November 16 launch.

 HomePod mini launched in Australia, Canada, France, Germany, Hong Kong, India, Japan, Spain, the UK, and the United States when it debuted.
-HomePod mini is expanding to Austria, New Zealand, and Ireland in June, and is coming soon to New Zealand.
+HomePod mini is expanded to Austria and Ireland in June, and is coming soon to New Zealand.

 AppleCare+ for HomePod mini is priced at $15 and provides coverage for two incidents of accidental damage every 12 months.
 Without AppleCare+, the repair fee costs $79, which is just $20 cheaper than the HomePod mini.